Wednesday, 13 November 2024

 Probate fees

-Evan MULHOLLAND (Northern Metropolitan) (12:10): My question is to the Attorney-General.
-When hiking probate fees by up to 650 per cent, the Allan Labor government was warned that this would promote elder abuse by future beneficiaries pressuring elders to transfer assets prior to death to avoid paying increased probate fees.
+Evan MULHOLLAND (Northern Metropolitan) (12:10): (736) My question is to the Attorney-General.
+In hiking probate fees by up to 650 per cent, the Allan Labor government was warned that this would promote elder abuse by future beneficiaries pressuring elders to transfer assets prior to death to avoid paying increased probate fees.
 In response to this prospect of increased elder abuse, the government has admitted it is still a risk.
 Why has the Allan Labor government put gouging probate fees from grieving families ahead of protecting Victorian seniors from elder abuse?

 Jaclyn SYMES (Northern Victoria – Attorney-General, Minister for Emergency Services) (12:11): I thank Mr Mulholland for his question and the continued conversation about probate fees.
 As I said yesterday, this is about making the system fairer.
 It is about abolishing fees for small estates and keeping medium-sized fees, which continue to be cheaper than New South Wales and South Australia.
 As I said yesterday, the policy is about ensuring that those complex cases that take up the time and resources of the courts are paying appropriately for those services whilst being able to reduce the burden on smaller estates.
 The consultation was extensive, and there are a range of views on this matter that have been taken into consideration in forming the policy.